jakelicata/SunTracker/README.md

 **Functions:**
 - Sleep(time)​ -> Puts our driver/motor to sleep for specified time​
 - isLeapYear(year) -> determines if its a leap year
+- returnToNorth() -> returns the motor to a northern facing position
 - isDST(dateTime) -> adjusts utc_offset for daylight savings
 - GetSEA(day of year, hour, minute, utc offset, lat, long)​ -> Determines sun elevation based on time and location​
 - GetAZ(day of year, hour, minute, utc offset, lat, long)​ -> Determines sun elevation based on time and location​